Degree Audit FAQs

 Running a What-If audit does not mean you have selected a valid curriculum combination!
 Please work with your advisor and/or the office of Academic Advisement to ensure you are selecting a valid combination of major/concentration/minor.

 Double majors or two degrees.
-If you are running a What-if audit and intend to be a double major or seek two degrees, please be aware that the "What-If" is not always able to recognize this in regard to the requirements.
+If you are running a What-if audit and intend to be a double major or seek two degrees, please be aware that the "What-If" is not able to recognize this in regard to the requirements.
 For example, if you are a double major, then the requirement for a minor in some majors may be waived, but in the context of "What-If" the system is not able to recognize that you will be seeking two majors.

 FAQs - Common Issues

-Q: Why won't the "Print as PDF" button work?
+Q: Why won't the "Print" button work?

 https://support.google.com/chrome/answer/6213030?hl=en